-With the Influencer Marketing Cloud, you can securely store your data and access it from wherever you go.
-You can share all important campaign data with your team and have influencer contacts readily available.
+With the Influencer Community Management Software, you can securely store your data and access it from wherever you go.
+You can share essential campaign data with your team and have influencer contacts readily available.
 This simplifies your work stages, is time-efficient, and makes collaborative work in a global team easier.
 Now manage your running influencer marketing campaign step by step.

 Working with influencers carries an inherent risk because influencers are just people — they can behave unpredictably or change their opinions and attitudes without warning.
 Ideally, you can eliminate any potential roadblocks with your vetting and Influencer Briefs.
 Regardless, it’s important to stay calm and expect the unexpected.